A timeline of 19th-century America

 •

-Great Chinese Museum, containing exhibits on aspects of Chinese life, opens in New York City
+Great Chinese Museum, containing exhibits on aspects of Chinese life, opens in New York, New York

 at this site: